DibbayajyotiRoy/Lunar-Mining-Project-HACKATHON-2024-/README.md

 ## Credits

-The dataset for this project was taken from RELAB (https://sites.brown.edu/relab/lunar-rock-and-mineral-characterization-database/)
+The dataset for this project was taken from RELAB samples of Apollo 17 site  (https://sites.brown.edu/relab/lunar-rock-and-mineral-characterization-database/)